bbauska/UofM-AdvStyling/readme.md

 <p align="center" width="100%">
 <img src="./images/image007.webp?raw=true"
   style="width:40%"
-  alt="Week Two: - Media queries - What are they? - How do you plan 1st for best
+  title="Week Two: - Media queries - What are they? - How do you plan 1st for best
-    practices? - What is the relationship with break points? - How to make a navigation bar?" />
+    practices? - What is the relationship with break points? - How to make a navigation bar?" alt="Week Two: - Media queries - What are they? - How do you plan 1st for best practices? - What is the relationship with break points? - How to make a navigation bar?" />
 </p>